whiprandolph/bestseller/Part 3 - The Deepest Revolution/12 - Sacred Responsibilities.md

 These are the three core spiritual practices at play --

-1. A practical, aware gratitude: Noticing the gifts of others, both people and nonhumans.
+1. A practical, aware gratitude: Noticing the gifts of others, both people and nonhumans, and feeling grateful for them.

-2. Giving my gifts: giving my deepest love, whether that takes the form of material gifts, mentoring, personal qualities like joy or integrity, or in ways.
+2. Giving my gifts: giving my deepest love, or living out your life purpose.
+Other gifts may take the form of mentoring, personal qualities like joy or integrity, material gifts, or other things.

-3. Living in reciprocity: giving back to the humans and nonhumans who give so much to me.
+3. Living in reciprocity: giving back to the humans and nonhumans who give so much to you.

 The big shift was to see myself as the Earth, not somehow different or separated -- another attitude I see in every healthy culture.
 Okanagan woman Jeannette Armstrong said, "it's not just that we're part of the land... but that the land is us."
 It's true -- each of us is a gift of the Earth, alive to receive the gifts of others and give our own gifts in reciprocity, each person in their own way.

 ### Children

+* Some people become authoritarian parents, being very strict but using shame, physical abuse, etc.

+* Some people reject authoritarian upbringings, but have low or no standards or set boundaries poorly.

+### Have High Standards for Yourself and Others

+* people have low standards for each other, and often for themselves

+* but beautiful qualities like authenticity, integrity, responsibility, thoughtfulness, bravery, joy, and generosity really can be pervasive and normal.
+Living a deeply meaningful life, in service of people you care about and who care about you -- this can be normal.

+### Cultivate Deep Awareness

+* nature connection -> human connection

+* practice feeling gratitude - notice the gifts of life, and practice feeling grateful

+* from that gratitude, consider - how can you serve the beings you feel grateful for?

+* avoid hurtful assumptions.
+Ignorance can be ok temporarily, but believing hurtful and false things can really damage relationships.

 ### Live in Reciprocity as a Normal Way of Life

+* [xxx-NEED: add "the Earth loves you back" -- love is not just one way]

 I never knew how intimately people could know the Earth and even enrich the Earth as a normal way of life till I studied healthy cultures, where people embrace these three core spiritual practices as a normal way of life.